This article is in collaboration with Destination NSW in the lead-up to next month’s Australian Open of Surfing.

 When speaking to travellers from around the world, we get a sense of pride when we hear the way people speak about Australia.
 To many, it holds a prized aura to it, leaving it pretty high on the list to visit, work or live.
 This reputation hasn’t amounted by chance, instead of being credited to a wealth of features, especially its natural gems.

 With the Australian Open of Surfing kicking off at the end of February and a mass of punters set to hit Sydney’s shores, we took the liberty of preparing a pretty neat set-play of activities to kickstart your weekend planning.
+We have offered up some of the best places to visit near Sydney by car.
 Here are 8 epic NSW weekend ideas:

 Macquarie Pass Watering Hole